 Are we ready for a delicious, amazing, foolproof, use-everytime-we-entertain pasta?
 Yes, yes we are.

-We have spicy sausage, tangy vodka and tomatoes.
-Extra garlic, absolutely.
+For the sauce, we have spicy sausage, tangy vodka and tomatoes.
+Onions and garlic, absolutely.
 After the sauce roasts we pink it up with heavy cream and toss it with pasta or zoodles if you like a gluten free or lower carb version!
 Honestly the sauce is so good I could eat it plain.

 Choose a large ovenproof skillet for the sauce with a lid, and preheat it to medium-high.
 This is my favorite Staub braiser!
 At the same time, preheat the oven to 375F.